brendanrsmith/lab-06/README.md

     Actual time needed to complete: 0:10

-Number and name of feature: locations
+Number and name of feature: *Locations*

     Estimate of time needed to complete: 0:30